pcardotatgit/python_challenges/level-2/ip_blocking_list-2d/readme.md

 The first one is a list of the new IP addresses that appeared since the last IP list download

-The secored one is a list of the IP addresses that disappeared
+The second one is a list of the IP addresses that disappeared

 This challenge is quite difficult but you should solve it in 1 hour